AOfoghha/SpacesClient/readme.md

 ## Download

-You can [download](https://github.com/spaces-dev/SpacesClient/releases) latest installable version of Markdownify for Android & iOS.
+You can [download](https://github.com/spaces-dev/SpacesClient/releases) latest installable version of Spaces for Android & iOS.

 ## Credits